jchip/dev-colima/README.md

 | Colima | Production | `docker --context colima ...` or Portainer |

 This separation keeps development experiments isolated from production containers.

+Alternatively, you can use multiple Colima profiles and uninstall Docker Desktop entirely.

 ## Prerequisites